 The response to this question will be used to draft a proposed licence.
-The response to this question is a requirement for any network operator's licence for sewerage infrastructure (Req cl.6(2)(d)(ii)).
+The response to this question is a requirement for any network operator's licence for sewerage infrastructure (Reg cl.6(2)(d)(ii)).
 The licence will specify the type of water industry infrastructure, if a licence is granted (Act s.6(1)(a)).
-The response will also be used to ensure you have applied for the correct licence(s) and as a context for our assessment of the applicant corporation's technical, organisational and financial capacity to undertake the activities for which you are seeking a licence (Act s.
-10(4)(a)).
+The response will also be used to ensure you have applied for the correct licence(s) and as a context for our assessment of the applicant corporation's technical, organisational and financial capacity to undertake the activities for which you are seeking a licence (Act s.10(4)(a)).

-The total Scheme sewerage infrastructure consists of:
+The total Development sewerage infrastructure consists of:

-- domestic pressure sewer pumping systems at each individual lot - pressure sewer reticulation network connecting each lot to the LWC
+- domestic pressure sewer pumping systems at each building in the Development - · pressure sewer reticulation network connecting each building to the LWC